OcramT/compYOUter/README.md

 ## Drawing over Webcam Feed with KeyPoints & Canvas

-The last step was figuring out a way to overlay images or drawings on top of the video feed.
-I pulled keypoints from the PoseNet keypoints object and filtered them by confidence rating and then established them as context on which to draw using Canvas.
+The last step was figuring out a way to overlay images and drawings on top of the video feed.
+I pulled keypoints from the PoseNet keypoints object and filtered them by confidence rating.
+I used them as the context on which to draw using Canvas.

 ```js
 // Drawing the circle for the 'compmoji' button by grabbing a specific keypoint from the PoseNet Pose object and filtering based on the minimum confidence score